-&lt;sup>3 Although merchant project can sell to market price in some parts of the country (e.g., WECC), this study uses avoided cost and feed-in-tariff as proxy for value of energy because avoided cost and feed-in-tariff are guaranteed for qualifying facilities.
+3 Although merchant projects can sell at market prices in some parts of the country (e.g., WECC), this study uses avoided cost and feedin-tariff as a proxy for value of energy because avoided cost and feed-in-tariff rates are guaranteed for qualifying facilities.
 More discussion in methodology section.